indygreg/PyOxidizer/docs/config_api.rst

    The name of the application being built.
 This will be used to construct the default filename of the executable.

-``distribution`` (``PythonDistribution``)
-   The Python distribution to use to construct this executable.
-The interpreter from the distribution will be compiled into the produced executable.

 ``run_mode`` (``PythonRunMode``)
    The default run-time behavior of the embedded Python interpreter.